gajdipajti/openwrt-build-configs/tiny-cyrus-18.06/README.md

   1. This should fixed by enabling **dropbear:ecc** build option.
 However the keyfile is not checked when built from **openwrt-18.06** branch.
   2. Fixed by the commit: [efc533c](https://github.com/openwrt/openwrt/commit/efc533cc2ff7ec99595727c4990b1fed006794ea)
   3. This commit is backported to [gajdipajti/cherry-pick-efc533c](https://github.com/gajdipajti/openwrt/tree/cherry-pick-eccfix) branch (branched from **openwrt-18.06**).
   4. Maybe it is fixed.
+Maybe it is not.

 *This OpenWRT branch is **end-of-life**.
 This bug won't be fixed on the **openwrt-18.06** branch.
 However you can use my cherry-picked branch [gajdipajti/cherry-pick-efc533c](https://github.com/gajdipajti/openwrt/tree/cherry-pick-eccfix) to fix the errata.*